neil-oliver/sigma-plugin-template/README.md

 Claude agent skills for Sigma plugin development have been moved to a dedicated repository: [sigma-plugin-skills](https://github.com/neil-oliver/sigma-plugin-skills).

-These skills provide specialized AI guidance for building Sigma plugins, including development patterns, best practices, and workflow automation.
-Refer to that repo for installation and usage instructions.
+These skills provide Claude with deep knowledge of the Sigma plugin SDK — editor panel configuration, data access, control variables, action triggers, and common architectural patterns.
+Refer to that repo for details.

 ## License